-Resources required for the production of goods and services evolve around the business cycle.
+Resources required for the production of goods and services are closely related to the business cycle.
 Aggregate demand reduces with the beginning of a downturn resulting in the accumulation of inventories.
 As a result of this, companies may reduce production.
-Consequently, they may stop ordering new equipment and inventories.
+Consequently, they may stop ordering new equipment and replenishing their inventory.
 During this downturn, companies do not necessarily need to reduce the number of workers; they could alternatively eliminate overtime to reduce costs since the slowing of the economy is temporary.

-If the severity of the downturn increases, companies will continue cutting down on costs with more aggression, especially those that are not essential.
+If the severity of the downturn increases, companies will continue cutting down on costs more aggressively, especially those that are not essential.
 At this point, the economic downward spiral continues.
-The decrease in aggregate demand lowers prices of goods and services, the low prices cause companies and consumers to buy more of the goods and services leading to an increase in aggregate demand.
-This leads to a turning point in the business cycle.
+The decrease in aggregate demand lowers prices of goods and services.

-The boom phase is then followed by the peak of the business cycle and subsequently the contraction phase.
-It is characterized by high energy prices, high unemployment, and credit crises.
+The expansion phase is then followed by the peak of the business cycle and subsequently the contraction phase.

-Apart from interest rates, the housing sector also follows the trends in a business cycle.
+Apart from interest rates, the housing sector also closely follows the trends of the business cycle, as has been seen in the financial crisis of 2008.
 When home prices are low as compared to average income, the cost of owning a house reduces and the demand rises.
-The cycle expands with an increase in mortgage rates and high prices of houses.
-These high prices then cause a downturn in sales and subsequently reduced construction.
-Individuals will then buy houses because of an expected rise in prices and cause an upward movement.

 In general, imports respond to: